How to Inspire and Motivate Piano Students

 Rediscover Mozart in each student

-Regrettably, our society is fully oriented on goal setting, test passing and on documented achievements.
-Instilling the ideology that they are not working toward the next test, but toward deeper understanding and mastering the piano art will definitely gear students to meet their own expectations.
+Regrettably, our society is entirely oriented on goal setting, test passing and on documented achievements.
+Instilling the ideology that they are not working toward the next test but toward a more profound understanding and mastering the piano art will definitely gear students to meet their own expectations.
 At the same time, an exam or a test will become proof of a student’s achievement to others.
-The key point of inspiration and motivation is to encourage students to work on the repertoire to their own satisfaction and enjoyment by providing our best professional feedback.
+The key point of inspiration and motivation is to encourage students to work on the repertoire to their satisfaction and enjoyment by providing our best professional feedback.
 The feedback, will give them wings, not tie them to the ground.

 1 thoughts on “How to Inspire and Motivate Piano Students